International contract security requirements

 - ensure compliance with the provisions of the bilateral security instrument between Canada and that country

-- authorize the release of Canadian classified information to foreign entity
+- authorize the release of Canadian classified information to the foreign entity

 - authorize the transfer of sensitive information to and from foreign organizations